 Irish Guards’ Missing Soldier Reports

-These are important document to view if you’re researching a soldier who went missing during the war or one of the battalions.
-They usually contain eyewitness accounts of the circumstances a soldier went missing in.
+These are important documents to view if you’re researching a soldier who went missing during the war or one of the battalions.
+This is due to the documents often containing eyewitness accounts of the circumstances a soldier went missing in.
+They are part of the WO 361 series of “Enquiries into Missing Personnel, 1939-45 War” held at the National Archives in London.

 - Missing Personnel British Expeditionary Force, France